Tyler-Oliveira/Abortion-Baby-Coin/README.md

 ## Introduction

-AbortedCoin (BABY) is a private, secure, untraceable, decentralised digital currency.
+AbortionCoin (BABY) is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

-**Privacy:** AbortedCoin uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
+**Privacy:** AbortionCoin uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
 This ensures that your purchases, receipts, and all transfers remain absolutely private by default.

 **Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 25 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
 Wallet files are encrypted with a passphrase to ensure they are useless if stolen.

-**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, AbortedCoin is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.
+**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, AbortionCoin is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

 ## SSL

-As a network, AbortedCoin supports complete, cryptographically secured connections at all levels.
-This includes, but is not limited to AbortedCoin Network Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].
+As a network, AbortionCoin supports complete, cryptographically secured connections at all levels.
+This includes, but is not limited to AbortionCoin Network Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].

-AbortedCoin Network will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over the AbortedCoin Network.
+AbortionCoin Network will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over the AbortionCoin Network.

-The use of SSL connections means that there will not be any possibility to use the AbortedCoin Network with unsecured or tampered connections (daemons), and that your privacy will remain a feature built in a protocol level.
+The use of SSL connections means that there will not be any possibility to use the AbortionCoin Network with unsecured or tampered connections (daemons), and that your privacy will remain a feature built in a protocol level.

  * Below is an example how to generate SSL Keys with openssl